natewoodward/natewoodward.github.io/_posts/2019-11-22-bash-output-patterns.md

 In that case we can do that next best thing, using `grep` to suppress empty lines, and just living without the PID in our syslog messages.
-You can use `-i` to pass the logger process's PID instead, but I worry that could be a point of confusion for anyone reading the logs who's not familiar with your script, so I don't do that.
+You can use `-i` to pass the logger process's PID instead, but I worry that could be a point of confusion for anyone reading the logs who's not familiar with the script, so I don't do that.

 ### Send All Output in an Email